Massive Uncoordinated Multiple Access for Beyond 5G: Abstract

 \section{Abstract}

 Existing wireless communication systems have been mainly designed to provide substantial gain in terms of data rates.
 However, 5G and Beyond will depart from this scheme, with the objective not only to provide services with higher data rates.
 One of the main goals is to support \ac{mmtc} in the \ac{iot} applications.
 Supporting massive uplink communications for devices with sporadic traffic pattern and short-packet size, as it is in many \ac{mmtc} use cases, is a challenging task, particularly when the control signaling is not negligible in size compared to the payload.
 In addition, channel estimation becomes challenging for sporadic and short-packet transmission due to the limited number of employed pilots.
 In this paper, a new uplink \ac{ma} scheme is proposed for \ac{mmtc}, which can support a large number of uncoordinated \ac{iot} devices with short-packet and sporadic traffic.
 The proposed uplink \ac{ma} scheme removes the overheads associated with the device identifier as well as pilots and preambles related to channel estimation.
-An alternative mechanism for device identification is proposed, where a unique spreading code is dedicated to each \ac{iot} device as identifier.
-This unique code is simultaneously used for the spreading purpose and device identification.
-Different \ac{iot} device identification algorithms which employ sparse signal reconstruction methods are proposed to determine the active \ac{iot} devices prior to data detection.
-Specifically, the Bayesian information criterion model order selection method is employed to develop an \ac{iot} device identification algorithm for unknown and time-varying probability of device activity.
+An alternative mechanism for device identification (DI) is employed, where a unique spreading code is dedicated to each \ac{iot} device as identifier.
+This unique code is simultaneously used for the spreading purpose and DI.
+Two \ac{iot} DI algorithms which employ sparse signal reconstruction methods are proposed to determine the active \ac{iot} devices prior to data detection.
+Specifically, the Bayesian information criterion model order selection method is employed to develop an \ac{iot} DI algorithm for unknown and time-varying activity rate.
 Our proposed \ac{ma} scheme benefits from a new non-coherent nonlinear multiuser detection algorithm designed on the basis of unsupervised machine learning techniques to enable data detection without {\it {a priori}} knowledge on channel state information.
-The effectiveness of the proposed \ac{ma} scheme for known and unknown probability of activity and high overloading factor is supported by simulation results.
+For performance improvement, an extension to multiple receive antennas through hard decision combining is proposed.
+The effectiveness of the proposed \ac{ma} scheme for known and unknown activity rate and high overloading factor is supported by simulation results.

 \acresetall